 TRIALOG – New business languages in Europe

-The project is aimed at trainees, as well as language teachers, knowledge disseminators and companies in the tourism and hospitality industries.
-Under the leadership of the BGZ, partners from Turkey, Poland and Germany compiled materials which support the acquisition of foreign languages.
-They developed intercultural manuals, technical language courses and didactic guidelines for training and vocational education.
+The project was aimed at young people undergoing vocational training, trainers and companies in the hotel and restaurant industry.
+Under the coordination of BGZ, the project partners in Germany, Poland and Turkey developed materials to support foreign language learning.
+They developed intercultural manuals, subject-specific language courses and didactic guidelines for vocational education and training.
 The materials are practical and activity-orientated.
 They encourage independent learning while teaching foreign languages and the acquirement of intercultural competences.

 Different approaches for the acquisition of foreign languages were considered: situation-specific and action-oriented learning, mono- and bilingual situations, learning in real or simulated situations of everyday professional life, interpretation classes, language laboratories and research on the Internet.
 Using these project materials, one acquires language skills to use “on the spot” at home, as well as abroad.